uholeschak/ediabaslib/docs/Replacement_firmware_for_ELM327.md

 * Firmware updates are possible with _[Deep OBD for BMW and VAG](Deep_OBD_for_BMW_and_VAG.md)_.
 * Reduced power consumption due to use of sleep mode.
 * Two firmware versions are available:
-  * Unmodified Bluetooth adapter: Baud rate 38400.
+  * Unmodified Bluetooth and WiFi adapter: Baud rate 38400.
   * Modified Bluetooth adapter (recommended) with replaced [OpenSource Bluetooth firmware](Custom_Bluetooth_firmware.md): Baud rate 115200 and alterable Bluetooth pin (16 digits) and name (31 chars).

 ![Bluetooth adapter top](Replacement_firmware_for_ELM327_BluetoothAdapterTopSmall.png) ![Bluetooth adapter bottom](Replacement_firmware_for_ELM327_BluetoothAdapterBottomSmall.png)

 ## Buy an adapter
 New adapters are available.
-You could buy the [Bluetooth adapter](http://www.ebay.de/itm/http://www.ebay.de/itm/http://www.ebay.de/itm/253343800408) from EBAY.
+You could buy the [Bluetooth and WiFi adapter](http://www.ebay.de/itm/http://www.ebay.de/itm/http://www.ebay.de/itm/253343800408) from EBAY.
 For BMW F-models use the [ENET WiFi Adapter](ENET_WiFi_Adapter.md).

 ## Factory reset